kusumi/fileobj/script/README.notes.md

 + Darwin support is experimental.
 Not all features are supported, but it at least runs.

 ## Notes for Cygwin

-+ Cygwin support is experimental.
-Not all features are supported, but it at least runs.

 + If Python binaries for both Windows and Cygwin are installed, the shebang line of the executable script (e.g. */usr/bin/fileobj*) may have Windows path which needs to be manually changed to Cygwin path.